-Many a Dilbert comic tells an entertaining story of interactions between managers and engineers and it’s also an interesting dynamic I’ve had the good fortune to observe from up close over the course of many different projects mainly as an engineer but also as a manager - or even something in between, mediating between the two.
+Many internet comics tell an entertaining story of interactions between managers and engineers and it’s also an interesting dynamic I’ve had the good fortune to observe from up close over the course of many different projects mainly as an engineer but also as a manager - or even something in between, mediating between the two.

 With the engineering hat on, I can easily recall countless cases of getting ever changing requests in quick succession from an impatient manager (or client), asking for this to be looked at (and how long it’ll take) and this to have prototyped (and how long it’ll take) and finally that other thing analysed (and how long it’ll take).

 We’ve all been there.
 Probably the most painful are the constant questions of how long it will take and the lack of understanding that answering that question itself takes time.
 Because we’re held accountable for our estimates, we’ve become wary of making them on a whim and therefore spend considerable amounts of time hedging our guesstimates by adding buffers (but not too much to look like we’re slow) and making sure we’re not missing anything major that’ll make our guesses fall embarrassingly short.